Degree Description

 Western Dakota Technical College has a low student-to-faculty ratio, meaning more one-on-one learning.
 Individual attention from your professor can make your college experience more fulfilling.

-The Build Dakota Scholarship at Western Dakota Tech will pay all your tuition and fees and prepare you for a career that is in-demand and growing in South Dakota.
+The Build Dakota Scholarship at Western Dakota Technical College will pay all your tuition and fees and prepare you for a career that is in-demand and growing in South Dakota.
 Build Dakota Scholarships will be awarded to students entering high-need workforce programs at South Dakota’s technical institutes to fill the state’s technical careers with skilled professionals.

 Youth & Family Services is an organization dedicated to helping children in Western South Dakota.
 They offer a variety of services, including child care at multiple locations.